Flur/distributed-systems/README.md

 # distributed-systems
 Ucu

-You should have installed sbt=1.3.13
+You should have installed sbt=1.3.13 and javac=15

 run in master folder ```sbt Docker/publishLocal``` \
 run in secondary folder ```sbt Docker/publishLocal```